steebchen/specs/errors/Readme.md

 1. In Production logs, one might want to read the error messages thrown by Photon.

 2. In tools like Studio, it currently strips the ANSI characters (like [this](https://codesandbox.io/s/photon-pretty-errors-m4l77)) and displays the output as the error message.

-// TODO: Stripping ANSI works well but it is still not parsable.
-A better Photon error structure with error code and message which serializes to something like `<ERROR_CODE>: <ERROR_MESSAGE>`

 To solve these two use case, Photon can do the following: